-The majority of people use a computer on a daily basis.
+The majority of people use computers on a daily basis.
 Though, just because you spend hours in front of the computer screen does not necessarily mean that you can type at lightning speed and with a high degree of accuracy.

 You will not be as competitive as your fellow transcribers if you take longer than the industry standard to transcribe an hour of audio.

 At the end of the day, if you can transcribe faster, you can also make more money by taking on multiple transcriptions.

-To cut a long answer short, according to the industry standard, it takes more or less four hours to transcribe just one hour of audio.
+To cut a long answer short, according to the industry standard, it takes more or less four hours of manual work to transcribe just one hour of audio.

 In other words, to transcribe 15 minutes of audio, you will need about an hour (even if you work with foot pedals that help to free your hands so that you can type faster).

 Though, if the audio recording is not that clear and not loud enough, it can take quite significantly longer.

 As a matter of fact, it can even take double as long!
-So, spending an entire standard working day just to transcribe one hour of audio is not unheard of.
+So, spending an entire standard working day just to manually transcribe one hour of audio is not unheard of.

 That being said, the reverse is also true.
 If the audio file has been recorded professionally and the speakers speak very slowly and clearly, it can take faster than four hours.

 A 60-minute high-quality audio file could possibly be transcribed in three hours or even two!
-This works out to about one hour needed to transcribe 20-30 minutes for an hour of audio.
+This works out to about one hour needed to transcribe 20-30 minutes for an hour of audio by a transcriber.

 Taking all of this into consideration, a transcriptionist will then need anything between two hours to about nine hours to transcribe an hour of audio.